Skip to Content Skip to Footer

 What if one of my food items is not accepted?

-If there was an item you expected to be covered by your WIC benefits but was not, it could be for the following reasons:
+If there was an item you expected to be covered by your WIC benefits but it was not, it could be for the following reasons:

 If you encounter any of these issues, please check the INWIC Mobile App for your benefits balance and scan the UPC to check if the item is WIC-approved or not.